Ian0336/StarkRandomizer/README.md

 ### FRONTEND

-- BBuilt with the Next.js framework.
+- Built with the Next.js framework.
-- BInteracts with the contracts using the starknet-react library.
+- Interacts with the contracts using the starknet-react library.
-- BDeployed with Vercel.
+- Deployed with Vercel.